Updated: March, 2023

 Since their inception, hashtags have been used to organize content by topic.
 Social media platforms like Instagram and Facebook don’t have eyes, so they can’t look at your post and immediately categorize it based on the image alone (although AI might change that soon).

-Think of your social media posts as spice jars and hashtags as the labels.
+Think of your social media posts as spice jars and hashtags as labels.
 In order to prevent using two cups of salt in your cookie recipe instead of sugar, you need to either:

 a) Do a taste test or